Creative ways to use up leftovers

 Before you begin making the most of your leftovers, invest in some proper storage supplies.
-Having sturdy plastic or glass ware, plastic bags, and tin foil on hand will help you better store and save leftovers.
+Having sturdy, clear plastic or glass containers is ideal for seeing the contents of each container.
+Freezer bags and tin foil will also help you store and save leftovers.
 If you don’t have these items it’s way more tempting to toss leftovers in the trash.
 Instead, be prepared!

 2. Plan menus ahead of time.

 When you know you are having steak for dinner, you can easily plan to eat steak salads (using your leftover meat) for the following day.
 If you know you are having hamburgers, you can plan a beef and vegetable stew for the day after.
 By using leftovers from your dinner in your subsequent lunch, you can make the most of those leftovers.
 Meal planning can help you stretch each meal.

 Leftover chicken, vegetables, beef, and noodles can all be added to a broth and warmed up into a soup or stew.
 See what combinations you prefer and get creative with your soup recipes.

 Leftover chicken can be peeled from the bone, added to a bowl, and turned into chicken salad quite easily.
 Just add a little mayo, a hard boiled egg, and some celery and you have the perfect lunch!
 Try adding other leftovers into the mix to see if there is a combo you enjoy.